-How to Save a Relationship That Is Falling Apart, A Real, Honest Guide
+How to Save a Relationship That Is Falling Apart: A Real, Honest Guide

 If you're reading this, your relationship probably feels like it's on life support right now.
 Maybe there's distance where there used to be closeness.
 Maybe arguments have become the default.
-Maybe you're both just... going through the motions.
+Maybe you're both simply going through the motions.
 And the scariest part?
 You're not even sure if it's worth saving anymore, but you're here, so some part of you still believes it might be.

 I want you to know: that instinct to fight for your relationship isn't weakness or desperation.
 It's love.
 And I've seen relationships come back from places that looked completely broken.